imryan/booker/README.md

 + Checks if reservation exists before adding a new one
 + Emboldens reservations that are currently ongoing
 + Added sessions; log back in without re-entering information
++ Fixed a lot of things
++ Beta release